 7. portugese night life

-Bairro Alto and its surrounding areas are said to be “the place for nightlife”.
+Bairro Alto and its surrounding area is “the spot” for nightlife.
 It has a young, urban vibe with tons of restaurants and bars lining the alleys with people spilling out onto the streets.
 Some venues also allow you to experience traditional Fado music, a form of Portuguese singing that is often associated with pubs, cafés, and restaurants.

 It originated around the 1820s and is known for being expressive and profoundly melancholic with musicians singing about the hard realities of daily life.
 Grab your friends and head to one of the following venues to grab a drink and experience traditional Portuguese music.